Harshit-Soni78/23UADS4121-Harshit_Soni-NNLAB-2025/README.md

 ### Exp Folders

-- These folders contains all the codes that I have writen while doing the Lab Experiments
+- These folders contains all the codes that I have writen while doing the Lab Experiments.
 - These could contains dataset files/folders and code files.

 ### Self-Study